 We are interested in quality fiction, poetry, nonfiction, photo essays, author interviews, and reviews of new books of poetry and prose.
 We impose no restrictions on category or type of submission for fiction, poetry, and nonfiction.
 Simultaneous submissions are accepted, but we ask that you notify us of this at the time of submission.
+We do not publish previously published work.
 Multiple submissions are not accepted and will not be read or responded to; please wait until you receive a response from us before submitting again.
-Please allow four to six months for a decision.
+Please allow at least six months for a decision.

 In order to comply with federal, state, and local laws (including the Ohio Public Records Act), as well as Ohio State policies, communications with The Journal may be required to be disclosed publicly.

 Based in Columbus, Ohio, The Journal is committed to celebrating the incredible work of Ohio writers and artists.
 From Toni Morrison to Hanif Abdurraqib, Ohio has long been home to some of the most groundbreaking American writers.
 The Journal is proud to exist within such a vibrant literary community, past and present, and it is our mission to help give a platform to the voices shaping Ohio's future.

 While general submissions open during the Fall and Spring, we welcome submissions from Ohio-based writers and artists year round!
 In an effort to increase access and opportunities for Ohioans, we are committed to publishing local writers and artists in every issue.
 Thank you, in advance, for sharing your work with us, and building community together.